A Riemann-Hurwitz Formula for Skeleta in Non-Archimedean Geometry: Preliminaries

-The fact that $C$ is smooth, projective and irreducible implies that the analytification $C^{\mathrm{an}}$ is Hausdorff, compact and pathwise connected.
-As an example we will describe the analytification of the projective line $\mathbb{P}^{1,\mathrm{an}}_k$. \\
+The fact that $C$ is connected and separated implies that the analytification $C^{\mathrm{an}}$ is Hausdorff and pathwise connected.
+When $C$ is in addition projective, the analytification $C^{\mathrm{an}}$ compact.
+As an example we describe the analytification of the projective line $\mathbb{P}^{1,\mathrm{an}}_k$. \\ \\